srcimon/screwbox/UNRELEASED-CHANGES.md

 - Add randomness to sound playback options (#643)
 - Ability to identify viewport at specified offset
 - New assets `SpriteBunde.DOT_WBHITE` and `ParticleBundle.SMOKE_TRAIL`
-- Log messages using placeholders for message parameters
+- Support logging messages with placeholders

 ### 🪛 Bug Fixes